 rams for st quarterly data 8.
-Euro area other than domeatic C. Reat of the Mrts Concentration Concentration Table 5b Securitisations and other loan transfers; quarterly data B. Euro area other th Internet (2.13) Other vederate actions Prove synethy and action W W W M] Montrhy deta i Monthhy data requirementa, ese Tabic Sa, BALANCE SHEET ITEMS A. Domestic MFIs Denverta Net flows of bains securitised or otherwise transferred: in impact on reported hans stockscions with impact on reported hans stocks calculated as disposals minus acquisitions 1.1 counterprotein i.a. n.
+Euro area other than domeatic C. Reat of the Mrts Concentration Concentration Table 5b Securitisations and other loan transfers; quarterly data B. Euro area other th Internet (2.13) Other vederate actions Prove synethy and the factor actions proversement Total in the factor action act W W W M ] Montrhy deta i Monthhy data requirementa, ese Tabic Sa, BALANCE SHEET ITEMS A. Domestic MFIs Denverta Net flows of bains securitised or otherwise transferred: in impact on reported hans stockscions with impact on reported hans stocks calculated as disposals minus acquisitions 1.1 counterprotein i.a. n.
 P.V.C.
-Loan purpose up to pose over 5 years 1.1.1 of Which: counterparty in the transfer is a euro area PVC not 1 and pic 5 years over 1 and pic 5 years over 5 years 1.2 Other counterparties in the transfer the transfer the low purpose to the low purpose to the low purpose to the low purpose.
+Loan purpose up to pose over 5 years 1.1.1 of Which: counterparty in the transfer is a euro area PVC not 1 and pic 5 years over 1 and pic 5 years over 5 years 1.2 Other counterparties in the transfer the transfer the low purpose to the low purpose to the low purpose to the low purpose the non-purpose the low purpose to the low purpose.
 Net flows of loans securitised or otherwise transformed: transactions without Impact on reported loan stocks calculated as disposals minus acquisitions Li All countertanties in the transfer d for up bi 1 year over 1 and up to 5 years over 5 years 2.
-Finneals transactions excluding than to accutations Unan purpose Unan up to 5 years over 1 and up to 5 years over 1 and up to 5 years A Cutstanding amounts of loans serviced in a second parameter and the second second second second and a second sec M Monthly data
+Finneals transactions excluding than to accutations Unan purpose Unan up to 5 years over 1 and up to 5 years over 1 and up to 5 years A Cutstanding amounts of loans serviced in a second parameter and the second second second and a second sec M Monthly data